Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Tier 2 passives fundamentally alter combat math across the spatial grid, providing a significant board advantage.
 Granting all units in the Contested Zone (Row 3) an automatic +1 Defense is a Divinity or Technology trait that costs 3.0 CP to maintain.
 Giving Range 3+ units +1 Attack is a Technology trait that costs 3.0 CP.
 Forcing all enemy units to enter play Suppressed and exhausted unless the opponent pays an additional 1 CP is a massive Psionics tempo advantage costing 3.5 CP to sustain.

 Tier 3 passives represent rule-breaking, game-warping power.
-Allowing a player to play Event cards as a reaction to an opponent's action, while costing an extra 1 CP to do so, is a Magic domain trait incurring a severe 5.0 CP upkeep tax.
+Allowing a player to play Event cards as a reaction to an opponent's action, while costing an extra 1 CP to do so, is a Magic domain trait incurring a 2.0 CP upkeep tax, allowing the controlling player to sustainably execute their core mechanic.
 Passively looking at any card an opponent draws outside the Start of Round step is a Psionics trait that commands a steep 4.0 CP upkeep.

 | Passive Effect (Theater 2) | Runtime CP Upkeep | Domain Fit | Tier Classification |
 | :---- | :---- | :---- | :---- |